charmplusplus/charm4py/docs/tutorial.rst

 in a distributed data set or to concatenate data in some fashion.
-The aggregation operations that are applied to the data are called *reducers*, and Charmpy includes several built-in reducers (including ``sum``, ``max``, ``min``, ``product``, ``gather``), as well as allowing users to define their own custom reducers for use in reductions.
+The aggregation operations that are applied to the data are called *reducers*, and Charmpy includes several built-in reducers (including ``sum``, ``max``, ``min``, ``product``, ``gather``), as well as allowing users to easily define their own custom reducers for use in reductions.
 Please refer to the manual for more information.

 Arrays (array.array_) and `NumPy arrays`_ can be passed as contribution to many of Charmpy's built-in reducers.
 The reducer will be applied to elements